-The Five Year Forward View sets out a clear vision, setting out the particular contribution that the NHS and others can make to the health of our nation, and the transformation required to meet the changing needs of current and future patients.
+The Five Year Forward View set out a clear vision, setting out the particular contribution that the NHS and others can make to the health of our nation, and the transformation required to meet the changing needs of current and future patients.

-The Patient Experience Team, via its process of inclusion and co research and design, will engage people with learning disabilities from the start and will build ownership and credibility into the programme of activity to ensure programmes of work that are valid to a range of people with a learning disability across key areas of NHS provision.
+The Patient Experience Team, via its process of inclusion and co research and design, will continue to engage people with learning disabilities and will build ownership and credibility into the programme of activity to ensure programmes of work that are valid to a range of people with a learning disability across key areas of NHS provision.
 This directly supports the work of the Learning Disability Programme Board and Transforming Care mandate commitment.

 Quality checking sees people with a learning disability employed to look at the quality of the services they use and tell us how we can make them better.
 It also looks at how NHS staff work with people with a learning disability.

 It is important because some people can find it hard to use NHS services.
 This may be because of complicated forms, words or confusing buildings.

 This means that some people are not having important health checks like the annual health check or cancer screening.